francis-chris5/Chrostini-Initializers/README.md

 (still under construction, expect it to be finished before bedtime on the day this repository was created)

-(when finished it should be pretty close to just download and run the full-stack.sh bash script and be ready to go --a couple issues to work out from full automation just yet though)
+(when finished it should be pretty close to just download and run the full-stack.sh bash script --or pick and choose the compoents for it from the bash script in aptly named folder-- and be ready to go.
+A couple issues to work out from full automation just yet though)

 <blockquote>
   <h4>Bugs</h4>